Corrected Magnesium Calculator

-The serum magnesium level test measures 100% of serum magnesium but only the first, free-form, is biologically active.
+The serum magnesium level test measures 100% of serum magnesium, but only the first, free-form, is biologically active.
 In other words, solely the deficiency of the first form may cause clinical symptoms as listed below.
 It leads us to the problem of false hypomagnesemia that can be present in patients with low albumin level (hypoalbuminemia).

-It is also worth noting that the serum magnesium level does not reflect its intracellular level and there might be a deficit of magnesium in our body even when the serum magnesium level is in a physiological range.
+It is also worth noting that the serum magnesium level does not reflect its intracellular level, and there might be a deficit of magnesium in our body even when the serum magnesium level is in a physiological range.

 What is the magnesium correction for albumin formula?

-corrected_magnesium = serum_magnesium + 0.005 * (40 - albumin_level)
+corrected magnesium = serum_magnesium + 0.005 × (40 - albumin level)

-How to calculate corrected magnesium?
+How to use the corrected magnesium calculator

-Insert the patient’s lab result of magnesium level in the Patient’s magnesium field.
-Please notice that the unit of mEq/L can be used interchangeably with the mmol/L.
+Insert the patient’s lab result of magnesium level in the "Patient’s magnesium" field.
+Be careful to notice the units of the test and select the correct one before entering the value.

 Type in the patient’s serum albumin level in a unit of your choice (usually g/L or g/dL).

 Our calculator will perform magnesium correction for albumin for you!

-Just write down the result from the Corrected magnesium section.
+Just write down the result from the "Corrected magnesium" section.

 The problem of hypoalbuminemia

 Albumins are the main proteins of human serum.
-They serve many functions in our bodies such as maintaining an oncotic pressure of blood, regulating pH and transporting hormones, cations (including magnesium), fatty acids, bilirubin, and many pharmaceuticals.
+They serve many functions in our bodies, such as maintaining oncotic blood pressure, regulating pH, and transporting hormones, cations (including magnesium), fatty acids, bilirubin, and many pharmaceuticals.

-- liver failure (in cirrhosis or chronic hepatitis)
+- Liver failure (in cirrhosis or chronic hepatitis);

 When should I suspect hypomagnesemia?

-- Hypocalcemia, hypokalemia, and hypophosphatemia resistant to treatment
+- Hypocalcemia, hypokalemia, and hypophosphatemia resistant to treatment;

-- Heart arrhythmias and ECG changes
+- Heart arrhythmias and ECG changes;

-- Muscle weakness
+- Muscle weakness;

-- Limb tremor
+- Limb tremor; and

-- Tetany (involuntary contraction of muscles)
+- Tetany (involuntary contraction of muscles).